CraigThomasson/project-one-repo/README.md

 This project was deployed to git hub pages.
 * In your repository on git hub click settings.
 * click the pages tab
-* on the drop down under source selct your main branch.
+* on the drop down under source select your main branch.
 * click save

+### Clone to Run Locally
+* In the repository on github click the Code dropdown button next to the green Gitpod button.
+* Download ZIP file and unpackage locally and open with IDE.

+### Fork the Repo
+* On GitHub, navigate to the repository you want to fork.
+* In the top-right corner of the page, click Fork.

 ## Testing

-* The site was tested in google chrome, Firefox, Microsoft edge and safari.
+* The site was tested in [google chrome](documentation/chrome-testing.PNG), [Firefox](documentation/firefox-testing.PNG), [Microsoft edge](documentation/edge-testing.PNG) and safari.
 * It was also tested on android and IOS phones.
 * Links in nav bar where all tested to ensure they link to the correct page sections
 * Check form to ensure it validates

 ## Validation

-* CSS was ran through (Jigsaw) validator and has no errors
+* CSS was ran through (Jigsaw) validator and has no errors: results [here](documentation/css-validation.PNG)
-* HTML was ran through W3C validator with no issues
+* HTML was ran through W3C validator with no issues: results [here](http://validator.w3.org/check?uri=https://craigthomasson.github.io/project-one-repo)

 ## Lighthouse Scores